rcanderson23/ldap-ad/README.md

 ==========

 This is written with the purpose of getting an Ansible inventory from an Active Directory domain controller via LDAP.<br>
-Uses port 636 and does not validate certs at this time.

 Dependencies
 ==========